Feed and Supplement Correctly

 fodder

 Forage is a vital component of the diet.
-In senior horses it is particularly important to use good quality forage, considering that the intake and digestive efficiency may be reduced (particularly when there are dental problems).
+In senior horses, it is particularly important to use good quality forage, as intake and digestive efficiency may be reduced (particularly when dental problems are present).

-Forage may be sufficient to meet energy needs, in which case a balancer should be added in order to provide protein (in particular lysine), vitamins and minerals according to needs.
+Forage may be sufficient to meet energy needs, in which case a balancer should be added to provide protein (in particular lysine), vitamins and minerals according to needs.

 BALANCE

-If the forage is not sufficient to meet the energy requirements, consider the inclusion of a food suitable for senior horses and/or a fat source complement (for example flax oil), in order to increase the energy supply.
-Give preference to a compound feed administered in the form of "porridge", given the characteristic dental difficulties of the senior horse.
+If the forage is not sufficient to meet the energy requirements, consideration should be given to including a feed suitable for senior horses and/or a supplementary source of fat (e.g. linseed oil) to increase the energy intake.
+Give preference to a compound feed administered in the form of a “porridge”, given the dental difficulties characteristic of senior horses.

 NATURE MASH